Nmcleon/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 - **0.353 seconds:** Initial benchmarking using ApacheBench completed with 943 failed requests.

 - **Puppet Configuration (0-the_sky_is_the_limit_not.pp):**
-  - The ulimit settings were increased in the Nginx default configuration file (`/etc/default/nginx`) to a more appropriate value (4096).
+  - The ulimit settings was increased in the Nginx default configuration file (`/etc/default/nginx`) to a more appropriate value (4096).
   - Nginx was then restarted to apply the changes.

 - **0.301 seconds:** Subsequent benchmarking after applying the Puppet configuration resulted in zero failed requests, indicating a successful mitigation.